jmikola/jmikola.github.io/source/_posts/2015-04-13-mongodb-crud-api.md

 ### Wrapping Up

-If you're interested in digging deeper into any of the topics discussed in this article (and some there weren't, such as error reporting), do give the [CRUD API spec][crud] a look.
+If you're interested in digging deeper into any of the topics discussed in this article (and some that weren't, such as error reporting), do give the [CRUD API spec][crud] a look.
 We've also published a set of [standardized acceptance tests][tests] in YAML and JSON formats, which are being used by many of our [next generation drivers][nextgen] that implement the spec.